Seva Study Program

 Looking for meaning in your life?

-Seva Study is a residential program in which spiritual volunteers become fully immersed in the Center for a minimum of one month (plus a two-week quarantine period).
+Seva Study is a residential program in which spiritual volunteers become fully immersed in the Center for a minimum of one month.

 Seeing the Self in the other as you serve is considered essential to opening the heart and expanding your idea of yourself.
 Indeed, Karma yoga is the foundation of all yoga paths.